gxli/DecompositionUMAP/ReadMe.rst

 -------------

 *   **Supported Decomposition Techniques**: Includes interfaces for several decomposition methods:

-    *   Component Decomposition (CDD)
+    *   Constrained Diffusion Decomposition (CDD, recommended)
-    *   Empirical Mode Decomposition (EMD)
+    *   Adaptive Multiscale Decomposition (AMD, recommended)
-    *   Multiscale Morphological Decomposition (MSM)
+    *   Multiscale Median Decomposition (MSM)
+    *   Empirical Mode Decomposition (EMD, not recommended)
-    *   Adaptive Multiscale Decomposition (AMD)
+    *  Wavelet Decomposition (WD, not recommended)

-*   **Optional Hilbert Transform**: Provides an option to apply the Hilbert transform to each decomposition component to compute the analytical signal's amplitude.
+..   *   **Optional Hilbert Transform**: Provides an option to apply the Hilbert transform to each decomposition component to compute the analytical signal's amplitude.
 This is applicable for 1D or 2D component data.

 *   **UMAP for Dimensionality Reduction**: Utilizes the UMAP algorithm to compute a low-dimensional embedding of the decomposed data.
 *   **Support for Custom Decomposition Functions**: Users can supply their own decomposition functions, provided they adhere to the specified interface.

 *   **Training on Data Subsets**: The UMAP model can be trained on a specified fraction of the data, which is useful for managing memory and computational costs with large datasets.
 *   **Serialization of Trained Models**: Trained UMAP models can be saved to disk using `pickle` and subsequently reloaded to transform new data, ensuring reproducible results.